CarterT27/digital_garden/content/DSC 40A Lecture 1.md

 > $\frac{1}{5}((72-85)^2+(90-85)^2+(61-85)^2+(85-85)^2_(92-85)^2)=163.8$
 > - For the mean, $h=80$:
 > $\frac{1}{5}((72-80)^2+(90-80)^2+(61-80)^2+(85-80)^2_(92-80)^2)=138.8$
+>
 > 80 is the better prediction, since its average squared loss is **lower**.

 $L_{sq}$: loss for one data point
 $R_{sq}$: average loss for all data points

 > [!note] Mean squared error
+> L: loss for one data point
+> R: average loss over all data points
 > - Another term for **average squared loss** is **mean squared error** (MSE).
 > - The mean squared error on our smaller dataset for any prediction $h$ is of the form:
 > $$R_{sq}(h)=\frac{1}{5}((72-h)^2+(90-h)^2+(61-h)^2+(85-h)^2+(92-h)^2)$$